DanielMistrik/Subway-Learner/journal.md

 Finished the normalizing feature vectors.
 Intentionally ignored cases with a None player location and minimized the platform elements because of how sensitive it is.
 Now we proceed to test it and then apply the first RL algos.

+Worked on fixing the errors with the env implementation.
+Main ones were casting and the get_feature_vector() function which still throw some warnings I am going over.